How to request an autism assessment

 In addition to NHS assessments, there is also the option to seek a private or independent assessment.
 You do not need a referral from a GP or other NHS health care professional to request a private or independent assessment.
 If you choose this route, you should check the provider follows national guidelines; you can also check they are registered with an appropriate professional body such as the Health Care Professional Council (HCPC).
 You can find links to independent practices in our Autism Services Directory.

-Many practices providing independent assessments (outside the NHS) are commercial, but not-for-profit assessment services are available in some areas, for example, those provided by community interest companies and charities, like the National Autistic Society's Lorna Wing Centre.
+Many practices providing independent assessments (outside the NHS) are commercial, but not-for-profit assessment services are available in some areas, for example, those provided by community interest companies and charities, like the National Autistic Society's Diagnostic and Assessment Service.

 Private diagnosis is usually funded by you and is not usually available through the NHS.
 In a small number of cases, the NHS may cover the costs of a private or independent diagnosis as an Individual Funding Request (IFR).